AgileRL/AgileRL/docs/evo_hyperparam_opt/mutation.rst

 AgileRL allows mutations on the weights of the policy registered through :func:`EvolvableAlgorithm.register_network_group() <agilerl.algorithms.core.base.EvolvableAlgorithm.register_network_group>`.
 Specifically, it selects
 10% of the weights randomly to mutate (ignoring normalization layers) and applies a Gaussian noise with a standard deviation of ``mutation_sd`` to them, clamping mutated values to prevent extreme changes.
-Each selected weight lands in one of two fixed bands:
+Each selected weight is affected by one of the following:

     - **Normal mutation** (95% of the selected weights): Adds noise with standard deviation proportional to the weight's own current value, scaled by ``mutation_sd``.